PabloLec/RecoverPy/README.md

 ## Installation

-:penguin: RecoverPY is currently only available on Linux systems.
+:penguin: RecoverPy is currently only available on Linux systems.

 #### :arrow_right: Dependancies